datastructures-js/linked-list/LinkedList.md

 */
 ```

-### .find(cb)
+### .find(cb[, startingNode])
 finds the first node that returns true from the callback or null if nothing found.
+It accepts a second param as the starting node to search.

 <table>
   <tr>